JasminaPr/CarND-Advanced-Lane-Lines/writeup_CarND-Advanced-Lane-Lines.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Link to the video result can be found here: [output_video].
-Note to reviewer: starting from second 22 left lane is not being recognized correctly, although first test image from this scene has no problem in line recognition.
-Any advice on how to improve this is welcome.

 ---